rancher/rdns-server/README.md

 `make`

 ## Running
-`rdns-server` need to set a variety of necessary environment variables before starting.
+Different environment variables need to be set for different backend before running.

 See [here](https://github.com/Jason-ZW/rdns-server/blob/master/doc/usages.md) for the environment variables you can set.